youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

     matching.

-    DO NOT exploit one single worker because he/she masters everything and let other worker be ilde like they are waiting for mom's breastfeeding (in some domain, this situation is called *MANAGER*).
+    DO NOT exploit one single worker because he/she masters everything and let other worker be idle like they are waiting for mom's breastfeeding (in some domain, this situation is called *MANAGER*).
 That's the real world, we are now in the Ivory Tower of programming.